lawaladekunle/create-lampOnEc2/README.md

-Create a LAMP Stack on AWS EC2 with Ansible using dynamic inventories.
+- Create a LAMP Stack on AWS EC2 with Ansible using dynamic inventories.
+- Installs Apache
+- Installs PHP
+- Installs MySQL